gristlabs/grist-help/help/en/docs/self-managed.md

 0-9, and the hyphen (`-`).
 You may also want to look into [Custom styling](self-managed.md#how-do-i-customize-styling) to hide any UI elements you don't need.

+#### Changing the value of `GRIST_DEFAULT_EMAIL`

+When [using
+`GRIST_SINGLE_ORG`](self-managed.md#how-do-i-set-up-a-team), the
+single org will also be created initially and owned by the user configured by `GRIST_DEFAULT_EMAIL`.
+If you change the value of `GRIST_DEFAULT_EMAIL`, [the administrator](self-managed.md#what-is-the-administrative-account) may temporarily lose access to the team site.

+In order to prevent this, before changing `GRIST_DEFAULT_EMAIL` use [team sharing options](../team-sharing) to add new owners to the team site, since apart from initial creation, administrators have no automatic right to team site membership.

 ### How do I set up authentication? {: .tag-core .tag-ee }